Adw8/test/README.md

 # Image Upload PWA Example

 This project, **image-upload-pwa-example**, is a modern web application built using React, TypeScript, and Vite.
 It's designed as a Progressive Web App (PWA) and allows users to load and save images to IndexedDB from their camera roll or directly from their camera.
-For a true PWA experience, it is configured to be served over HTTPS, even in development, using `https-localhost`.
+For a true PWA experience, it is configured to be served over HTTPS, even in development.

 ## Getting Started